aliokn/JWTExample/README.md

-# JWTExample
+# JWT Example
-A basic JWT authentication example
+A basic JWT authentication example with new tricks that I've learned